Introduction

 rustup toolchain list

-Confirm taht zisk appears in the list of installed toolchains.
+Confirm that zisk appears in the list of installed toolchains.

 Build Setup